Scan time: 2-3 minutes / Read time: 3-5 minutes

 📅 Step 3 — Stack the five issues across the week.

-Carter slots them onto his calendar Monday through Friday.
+Carter slots his five angles onto the calendar, Monday through Friday.

 By Friday, readers have heard the same story from five sides.